 Prevention and Control

 The best way to control this species, or any aquatic invader, is to prevent it from being introduced in the first place.
 Anyone engaged in activities in Maine’s waters should be aware of the potential for the spread of invasive plants and take steps to prevent their introduction.
 Your actions can make a difference.
-Simple things you can do include inspecting boats, motors and trailers at the boat ramp before launching, and again after the boat has been hauled out.
+Simple things you can do include inspecting boats, motors, and trailers at the boat ramp before launching, and again after the boat has been hauled out.
 Prevent plant material from getting into bait buckets and live wells, and from getting tangled up in anchor ropes or fishing gear.
-Plants cleaned from boats and gear should be disposed of in a trash receptacle, or away from water on dry land.
+Plants cleaned from boats and gear should be disposed of in a trash receptacle, or away from the water on dry land.

 Crow, G.E. and C.B.
 Hellquist.
 Aquatic and Wetland Plants of Northeastern North America.
 Madison: The University of Wisconsin Press, 2000.

 Gleason, H.A. and A. Cronquist.
 Manual of Vascular Plants of Northeastern United States and Adjacent Canada, Second Edition.
 New York: New York Botanical Garden, 1991.

 Commonwealth of Australia and National Weeds Strategy Executive Committee.
 Weeds of National Significance, Cabomba (Cabomba caroliniana), Strategic Plan, 2001.

 For more information or for a more extensive list of references on invasive species contact:

 495 College Avenue